yy4382/obsidian-static-site-export/README.md

 The "All validate files - Static Site MD Export" button on panel (Ribbon) does:

 1. Get all the notes in vault with front matter "published" and the value is true (bool value).
-2. Transform them into general markdown format:
+2. Transform them into general Markdown format:
 3. For [[]] or ![[]] links (wiki links) in notes, it finds the target note.
 There are three cases:
    1. Target note is also "published": change `[[target note's filename]]` into `[target note's title](target note's slug)`[^1] format (if link has a `#` or `|` or is a `![[]]` link, this plugin can smartly handle them)
    2. Target note is not "published": remove the [[]] and leave the content in it untouched.
-   3. Target note is image file: upload it to a image hosting site, and replace the image link.
+   3. Target note is image file: upload it to an image hosting site, and replace the image link.
 The image file won't be modified.
 Currently only Easyimage is supported.
 4. Change tags in front matter into 1-depth format (discarding content before /)
 5. Upload the markdown files onto S3 or commit via git.
 A setting item controls the behavior.